CAPSTONE-2022-2023/Group_22/use_cases/Table Reservation.md

 The Customer is logged into the system.
 No other customer has already picked the table and the information is stored in the restaurant database.

 ### Main Flow
-Customer logins directly to the system.
+1.Customer logins directly to the system.
-The system loads a list of table availability.
+2.The system loads a list of table availability.
-The customer will choose the table and request to reserve it.
+3.The customer will choose the table and request to reserve it.
-The system will book the table requested and ask for payment if it is a weekend or during peak business hours.
+4.The system will book the table requested and ask for payment if it is a weekend or during peak business hours.
-The customer will make the payment.
+5.The customer will make the payment.
-The system verifies the account information, and sends the confirmation of the reserved table.
+6.The system verifies the account information, and sends the confirmation of the reserved table.
-The customer gets the confirmation number.
+7.The customer gets the confirmation number.

 ### Alternate Flow
 If no suitable table is available: